 Use the Layout to Add Dimension

 The layout of your living room is key when it comes to designing a multi-functional living room.
 If you want it to double as a spare bedroom, for example, you need to make sure that the sofa bed you have is far enough away from your TV unit.
-If you want to add an office or dining area to your space, then it is best to see how you can delineate the room.

 Choose Multi-Functional Furniture